moaz-shamim/reactJourney/08miniContext/Quickstart.md

 React state management involves handling your app's data in a way that aligns with React's principles.
 It's not as straightforward as just creating a global file, primarily because React has its own way of managing data.
 This approach might seem a bit more complex, but it's necessary to work effectively within the React ecosystem.

-Steps We Cover:
+## Steps We Cover:
-^^^^^^^^^^^^^^^^

 To start, we create a folder named "context" Inside this folder, we make a new file  with a ".js" extension because this file contains plain JavaScript.
 We organize different context files for various purposes.
-For example, in this case, we have a "userContext" file.
+For example, in this case, we have a **userContext** file.

 In simple terms, we begin by making a specific folder for our context-related stuff.
 Each context gets its own JavaScript file to keep things neat and organized.
-For the example of managing user-related information, we'd create a "userContext" file in that folder.
+For the example of managing user-related information, we'd create a **userContext** file in that folder.

- In the "user context" file, we keep the context we've created using react.createContext().
+ In the **userContext** file, we keep the context we've created using ` react.createContext()` .
 This context is stored in a variable and exported as a data variable for later use.

-# `React.createContext()`
+## `React.createContext()`

-`React.createContext()` is a function in React that helps you manage and share data between different components without the need for prop drilling (passing data through multiple levels of components).
+`React.createContext()` is a function in React that helps you manage and share data between different components without the need for **prop drilling** ***(passing data through multiple levels of components)***.
 Let me explain it in detail and in easy language:

 In a React application, you often have a tree of components, where data needs to flow from a top-level component to deeper child components.
 Traditionally, you would pass this data down as props from parent to child, and sometimes from child to child, and so on.
 This can become cumbersome and lead to prop drilling, as discussed in the previous paragraphs.